Problem Child (film): Plot

-While Ben first sees this as good riddance to his browbeating wife and the trouble making Junior, he soon notices signs that Junior is not the monster he appeared; through a series of pictures Junior drew, he depicts children and adults who treated him poorly as deformed monsters with hostile surroundings, but depicted Ben as a person in a pleasant background, revealing that he did value him as a father figure.
-Ben, realizing that Junior's behavior was simply a reaction to how he himself was treated as a child, undertakes a rescue mission to get Junior back from Beck.
+While Ben initially sees this as good riddance to browbeating Flo and trouble-making Junior, he soon notices signs that Junior is not the monster he appeared to be; through a series of pictures he drew, he depicts children and adults who treated him poorly as deformed monsters with hostile surroundings but depicts Ben as a person in a pleasant background, revealing that he did value him as a father figure.
+Realizing that Junior's behavior was simply a reaction to how he was treated, Ben undertakes a rescue mission to get him back from Beck.

-Now exerting a more assertive attitude, Ben first steals his neighbor's car and hat, and confronts his father for money.
-When he is rudely dismissed, Ben pushes a button that puts Big Ben unknowingly on camera, where he ends up revealing his true nature on the news, even mooning the camera.
+Ben first steals Roy's car and hat and confronts Big Ben for money; when he is rudely dismissed, Ben pushes a button that unknowingly puts Big Ben on camera before announcing his election campaign, where he reveals his true nature on the news, mooning the camera.

 Ben catches up with Beck and Junior at the circus.
-Junior is rescued after escaping from Beck through a trapeze act.
-Beck drives away, but the Healys are now on his tail.
-After a collision, Flo, who was stuffed in a suitcase, flies over the wall and ends up in the back of a truck loaded with pigs.
-Beck is arrested, but not before getting a shot off, which hits Ben in the chest.
-Thinking he has died, Junior apologizes and tells him he loves him.
-Ben wakes up and realizes the bullet ricocheted off his good-luck prune he was holding in his pocket.
-Junior then removes his bow tie and throws it over the bridge, as a symbol perhaps that he has changed his ways, and then walks away together with his new father.
+Junior gets rescued after escaping from Beck through a trapeze act.
+Beck drives away but the Healys are on his tail.
+After a collision, Flo, who was stuffed in a suitcase, flies over the bridge and ends up in the back of a truck loaded with pigs.
+Beck is arrested but not before getting a shot off, which hits Ben in the chest.
+Thinking he has died, Junior apologizes and tells him that he loves him.
+Ben wakes up and realizes that the bullet ricocheted off the good luck prune he had in his shirt pocket.
+Junior then removes his bow tie and throws it over the bridge as a symbol of rejecting his relationship with Beck and walks away with Ben.
+The movie ends with Flo in the back of a truck full of pigs.